Porting Applications using Recipes

 • dependency-name (optional) - Programs or libraries to expand the program functionality

-See the Firefox package, for example.
+See the firefox package, for example.

 Gentoo